Ensembles

 REHEARSAL TIMES

-Wednesday 7:00-9:30 PM in Gordon Center Sandbox Studio
+Wednesday 7:00-9:30 PM in Gordon Center Studio 1

-For more information, please email Neviton Barros: [email protected]
+For more information, please email Néviton Barros: [email protected]

 All incoming freshmen who wish to join Wind Ensemble must sign up for an individual, non-playing meeting.
-Meetings will be held:

-Sign up for an individual meeting with Brendon Wilkins here.
+Sign up for an individual meeting here.

-For more information, please email Brendon Wilkins: [email protected]
+For more information please email Brendon Wilkins: [email protected]

 Picture courtesy of Marti Stone Photography

 The Colby Jazz Band is open to all student saxophone, trumpet, trombone, piano, bass, guitar, and drum players on an audition basis.
-The group plays traditional big band music from the Swing era to contemporary funk and Latin jazz, and several jazz combos specialize in improvisation.
-Jazz combos play for events on and off campus.
-Rehearsals are on Thursday nights from 7:00pm – 9:30pm in the Gordon Center performance hall.
+The group plays traditional big band music from the Swing era to contemporary funk and Latin jazz.
+Rehearsals are on Thursday nights from 7:00pm – 9:30pm.

 Audition Info:

 Click here to sign up for a time, review audition requirements, and find music for auditions.
+Audition materials will be posted by August 15th, 2024.

-For more information, please email Brendon Wilkins: [email protected]
+For more information please email Brendon Wilkins: [email protected]

 Led by master drummer Jordan Benissan, a native of Togo, West Africa, the Colby African Drumming Ensemble offers students a chance to perform music from various African cultures.
 Students gain hands-on experience with various instruments, including drums, rattles, and bells, and learn several traditions of African singing and dancing.
 The group presents concerts both on campus and throughout the state of Maine.